 (Friday evening, July 11)

-at the Cosmos Hotel.
+the summer months at the Cosmos Hotel.

 (Curtis & Marla, Narene, Greg & Chris Shepard,